 How to Use Claude Cowork to Turn a Folder of Drafts Into a Board or Leadership Meeting Packet

-Use Claude Cowork to process a local meeting folder and assemble a board or leadership packet with a missing-items check.
+Use Claude Cowork to inventory a local meeting folder, flag missing or duplicate files, and assemble a board or leadership packet without overwriting source drafts.

 Warning: Cowork can work on local files and make real changes.
 Keep its file access limited to the meeting folder you want processed, and do not include sensitive material you do not need in the packet.